Last updated: March 2 2022

 - New email subscribers can be synced to your CRM

-- All email marketing engagement will be recorded for your contacts in the CRM (email opens, unsubscribes, clicks, etc)
+- All email marketing engagement (e.g. email opens, clicks) will be recorded for your contacts in the CRM (email opens, unsubscribes, clicks, etc)

 - Web visits get recorded for your contacts in the CRM

-Outfunnel integrates with several popular CRM tools, including HubSpot, Pipedrive, and Copper CRM.
+Outfunnel integrates with several CRM tools that are popular among small businesses and medium-sized businesses, including Salesforce, HubSpot, Pipedrive, Copper and Airtable.
 These integrations keep your CRM updated with all your marketing efforts and progress—and keep your sales department in the know.

-Using Outfunnel or other automation tools like Zapier, Integromat, and Automate.io will save your team a ton of time and help marketers do their work more efficiently.
+Using Outfunnel or other automated workflow tools like Zapier, Integromat, and Automate.io will save your team a ton of time and help marketers do their work more efficiently.

 How to make the most of your contact management system